William Dalrymple: Authorship

 In 2019 he published The Anarchy, a history of the Indian subcontinent during the period from 1739 to 1803, which saw the collapse of the Mughal imperial system, rise of the Maratha imperial confederacy, and the militarisation and rise to power of the East India Company.
 It was long-listed for the Baillie Gifford Prize 2019, and short listed for the Duke of Wellington medal for Military History, the Tata Book of the Year (Non-fiction) and the Historical Writers Association Book Award 2020.
 It was a Finalist for the Cundill Prize for History and won the 2020 Arthur Ross Bronze Medal from the US Council on Foreign Relations.
+The book faced a mixed reception from professional historians, with Rudrangshu Mukherjee describing it as "delightful storytelling" but objecting that "one misses the analysis."
+Priya Satia praised the book as a "gripping" and "epic" saga but noted that "Dalrymple’s literary commitments and tight focus on the Company constrain it from grappling fully with the realities of colonialism."
+In the popular press, Maya Jasanoff of The Guardian described the book as an "... energetic pageturner that marches from the counting house on to the battlefield, exploding patriotic myths along the way", while Tirthankar Roy wrote in The Times Literary Supplement that "...he is a terrifically good storyteller.
+He makes the reader see how events unfold and observe the personalities up close.
+He is widely read both on the primary sources and the historical scholarship.
+As a result, The Anarchy is one of the best books on Indian history published in a long time."

 As at 2020 he was writing a book that is "a sweeping look at India's ideological colonisation of Asia, China and Europe during the short period between 250 BC to about 800 AD."
 This book was published in September 2024 and is titled The Golden Road: How Ancient India Transformed the World.

+Jaipur Literary Festival

+He is one of the co-founders and co-directors of the annual Jaipur Literature Festival in India, which has been called "the greatest literary show on earth".